-DESCRIPTION OF Jan 1, 2016
+Service of the Jan 1, 2016

-Classification Current Bill Proposed Bill Percent Change
+Classification Current Proposed Percent

+Bill Bill Change

-Single Family \$88.32 \$89.19 1.0%
+Single Family Multi-family \$88.32 \$89.19 1.0%

-Multi-family \$67.33 \$74.39 10.5%
+\$67.33 \$74.39 10.5%

 Introduction

 The Nipomo Community Services District (District) engaged Tuckfield & Associates in April of 2015 to conduct a comprehensive Wastewater Rate Study (Study).
 The District's wastewater facilities include two independent wastewater systems; one system serving the Town area and the other serving the Blacklake community known as the Town Sewer System and the Blacklake Sewer System respectively.
 The focus of this Study is for the wastewater system identified as the Town Sewer System (System).